 What Is the Guidance for Those Who Feel Ill or Are a Close Contact With a Positive Case?

-- Students, faculty or staff who feel ill or have a cold or flu-like symptoms, should wear a mask, distance from others and contact a medical professional for evaluation before returning to class or work, and use Elon’s resources for additional support.
+- Students, faculty or staff who feel ill or have a cold or flu-like symptoms, should wear a mask, distance from others, contact a medical professional for evaluation before returning to class or work, and use Elon’s resources for additional support.

 - Students looking for additional guidance should contact Student Health Services (336-278-7230 or the Phoenix Health Portal) or Healthy Elon (336-278-2020 or Healthy@Elon.edu for guidance).